grammyjs/website/site/docs/guide/context.md

 The context object has a few methods that allow you to probe the contained data for certain things.
 For example, you can call `ctx.hasCommand("start")` to see if the context object contains a `/start` command.
-This is why the methods are collectively named _Has Checks_.
+This is why the methods are collectively named _has checks_.

 ::: tip Know When to Use Has Checks

 This is the exact same logic that is used by `bot.command("start")`.
 Note that you should usually use [filter queries](./filter-queries.md) and similar methods.
-Using Has Checks works best inside the [conversations plugin](../plugins/conversations.md).
+Using has checks works best inside the [conversations plugin](../plugins/conversations.md).

 :::

-The Has Checks correctly narrow down the context type.
+The has checks correctly narrow down the context type.
 This means that checking if a context has callback query data will tell TypeScript that the context has the field `ctx.callbackQuery.data` present.

 ```ts